it-at-m/Praktikumsplaner/doc/src/features/Nachwuchskraefte.md

 The lecture days selector is used to select the lecture days of a [Nwks](./../glossary.md#nwk).

-## English days to German short notation
+## English weekdays to German short notation
 | English | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |
 |---------|--------|---------|-----------|----------|--------|----------|
 | German  | Mo     | Di      | Mi        | Do       | Fr     | Sa       |